 Many people use the Black Friday sales to buy products that they would not usually get, including one-off, big purchases for themselves or presents for friends and family.
 Broadening your target audience widens your reach and ensures your ads are put in front of these shoppers.

-Another reason to expand your targeting is that purchase intent is higher during the Black Friday/ Cyber Monday period, and users who may not have otherwise purchased from your store due to hesitation over barriers such as quality or price will be more willing to buy from your brand as Black Friday promotions reduce those barriers.
+Another reason to expand your targeting is that purchase intent is higher during the Black Friday/ Cyber Monday period.
+Users who may not have otherwise purchased from your store, due to hesitation over barriers such as quality or price, will be more willing to buy from your brand as Black Friday promotions reduce those barriers.

 An easy way to widen your reach in paid social campaigns is to increase your lookalike audience pool percentage during the promotion.
 For your PPC campaigns, you may want to consider using Dynamic Search Ads to automatically capture search queries that aren’t on your keyword list as this will ensure new and relevant search queries are not missed.

-Google suggests pairing Performance Max campaigns with Maximise Conversion Value bidding to make the most out of Black Friday.
+Google suggests pairing Performance Max campaigns with Maximise Conversion Value bidding to improve Black Friday sales as much as possible.
 Remember to update the sale_price field with your new promotional price during the sales period as this will be used to adjust smart-bidding.

 Black Friday is an extremely competitive sales period, and it is likely you will be battling against multiple competitors during the weekend.
 When running paid social ads, you need to ensure your brand stands out.
 Your creative needs to be distinctive – what unique visual elements will ensure a user knows that this ad belongs to your brand?
 Using fonts, colours and words that are recognisable to your brand will help to determine whether a user clicks on your ad or someone else’s.

 Amazon and Black Friday go hand in hand, so if you haven’t tidied up your strategy now is the time to do so.
-Creating a brand store provides a greater opportunity to showcase your products and drive traffic and sales; each store has a unique URL which is linked to on every product so users can browse through your offering with greater ease.
+Creating a brand store provides a greater opportunity to showcase your products, drive traffic and improve Black Friday sales.
+Each store has a unique URL which is linked to on every product so users can browse through your offering with greater ease.

 Having a brand store also means you can run Sponsored Brands ads to target certain keywords and appear at the top of users’ searches; Amazon recommends running all three types of ads (Sponsored Products, Sponsored Brands and Product Display Ads) during the Black Friday period to capture as many sales as possible.